 There is limited space available for guests to park two-wheel drive vehicles while vacationing in the 4x4 area.
 Please plan accordingly.
 Daily parking may be available in Corolla for a fee.

-Travel Insurance is offered on all lease agreements (not available for Quebec residents).
-The Guest Protect Plan covers your pre-paid non-refundable trip expenses; additional information regarding the insurance is available below.
-The non-refundable cost for this travel insurance is based on your total balance due and is not subject to tax.
-The cost for the insurance plan is included in your initial balance due, but you may decline the coverage if you wish to do so.
-The initial balance due would then be the amount indicated on your lease, less the cost of the insurance (also indicated on your lease).
-We strongly urge you to purchase Travel Insurance to cover your vacation investment, as no refunds will be offered, even in the case of a mandatory hurricane evacuation (not available for Quebec residents).
-If you have questions, please contact CSA at 1-866-999-4018.
-Please reference product number G-332CSA.
+CSA Travel Protection’s Guest Protect Plan is offered on all lease agreements (coverage is available to U.S. residents only).
+The Guest Protect Plan provides coverage for your pre-paid, non-refundable trip costs; additional information regarding the insurance is available below.
+The plan cost for this travel insurance is based on your total balance due and is not subject to tax.
+You have the option to purchase travel insurance when completeing your Vacation Rental Agreement.
+If you choose to purchase travel insurance, the premium amount is due on your initial balance due date.
+We strongly recommend all of our guests purchase this valuable travel insurance, as no refunds will be offered, even in the case of a mandatory hurricane evacuation (N.C.G.S.
+42A-36).
+If you have questions, please contact CSA at (866) 999-4018.
+Please reference plan code G-332CSA.

 The unpaid balance of the base rent, plus taxes and all other charges, is due 30 days prior to check-in.
 For reservations made less than 30 days before arrival, payment is due at the time of booking.